EUCAIM/mini-node/README.md

 3. Run the installer with python install.py:

 - micro: Installs Keycloak, Dataset Service, and Guacamole.
-- mini: TODO//
+- mini: Installs KubeApps, K8s Operator and Federated Search.
+(In progress).
-- standard: TODO//
+- standard: Full installation (In progress).